 Hi, I'm Stefan.

 I'm not a traditional wedding photographer.
-I'm more like a socially reformed photojournalist who after photographing news events for 18 years and along the way having children has had an awakening about how important and precious our own little worlds are and the importance of having them documented.
+I'm more like a socially reformed photojournalist who after photographing news events for 18 years has had an epiphany about how important and precious our own little worlds are and the importance of having them documented.

-When I started my photography career I told my Dad (as only a hot headed 20 year old can do) that if I ever shot weddings he could sell my gear and force me to get a real job.
+When I started my photography career I told my Dad (as only a hot headed 20 year old can) that if I ever shot weddings he could sell my gear and force me to get a real job.
 Good thing Dad doesn't have the best memory because in 2013 I finally relented and photographed a wedding for a friend of mine.
-What I realised was that I was able to make images that were really important to people and would become a part of their lives.
-It was a real honour to record those interactions on such an emotional and historic day and needless to say I LOVE it!
+What I realised was that I was able to make images that were really important to the people I was photographing and that those images would become a cherished part of their lives.
+It was a real honour to record those interactions on such an emotional and historic day and needless to say I still LOVE it!

 In the 90s when I made that brash statement to Dad wedding photography was super tacky and boring, very scripted and the cutting of the cake ranked in the top 10 of must get images.
 This wasn't for me (and honestly today I'm still not sure what that photo is all about).
 But through documenting my first wedding I discovered that weddings had all the elements that originally drew me to photography all those years ago.
 It was just the way it was being done that I didn't agree with.